habitio/manager-sdk-python/README.md

 * interval_seconds: Is the period of time where a token_refresher thread will perform requests to manufacturer's api.
 If not defined, default value is `DEFAULT_REFRESH_INTERVAL` (constants.py).
 * rate_limit: Is the limited amount of request by second.
 Useful to follow possible restrictions on manufacturer's api.
 If not defined, default value is `DEFAULT_RATE_LIMIT` (constants.py)
 * before_expires_seconds: This is the time margin before an access token expires.
 Leaving enough space to the refresh token process to successful execute.
 This means, if an access_token has an expiration time of 1 hour and before_expires_seconds is defined by 300 seconds.
 This token will try to refresh after 5 minutes before it expires.
 If not defined, default value is `DEFAULT_BEFORE_EXPIRES` (constants.py).
 * update_owners: boolean value (true/false).
 Default False.
-If enabled while refreshing a Token will also try to find all owners associated to the current refreshing channel and update their credentials as well.
+If enabled while refreshing a Token will also try to find all owners associated to the current refreshing channel, and all channels associated with the current refreshing owner, and update their credentials as well if they have the same refresh_token.

+*see token_refresher section in [sample configuration file](sample-manager-sdk-python.conf)*

 *see token_refresher section in [sample configuration file](sample-manager-sdk-python.conf)*